NoodleOfDeath/alfred/README.md

 * Launch ROS Core on The Batcomputer by just running the command `roscore`
 * On Alfred run the command `rostopic echo /batstuff`
-* Finally, in a second terminal window on The Batcomputer run the command `rostopic pub -r 10 /batstuff std_msgs/String "I'll be home late, Alfed"`
+* Finally, in a second terminal window on The Batcomputer run the command `rostopic pub -r 10 /batstuff std_msgs/String "I'll be home late, Alfred"`

 If you have configured your ROS environments correctly, the terminal on Alfred should start receiving messages from The Batcomputer at a rate of 10Hz.